 You are your company

-Whether its the classic pant-suit, a tweed blazer to dress up your jeans and tee or the two-piece pencil skirt with a button-up shirt, its always good to invest in a couple of professional attires that mean business straight away!
+Whether its the classic pant-suit, a tweed blazer to dress up your casual jeans and tee ensemble or the two-piece pencil skirt with a button-down shirt, it’s always good to invest in a couple of professional attires that mean business straight from the word go!
 When representing your company and engaging with clients, stockholders and the outside world, you’d want to look fit for the part and nothing short.

 Other things to avoid